NetworkMathematics/FrontPage/README.md

 6. MathNLI is a project to use Natural Language Inference over mathematical texts.
 This builds on work with Larry Moss, Hai Hu, and Katerina Kalouli on NLI for everyday language.
    * Our new preprint [Math Natural Language Inference: this should be easy!](https://arxiv.org/pdf/2507.23063) by V de Paiva, Q Gao, H Hu, P Kovalev, Y Liu, LS Moss, Z Qian is now on the arxiv

-7. MathLit: we propose to NLP process, using spaCy or any other off-the-shelf system, as many of the open-source maths books recommended by the AIM (American Institute of Mathematics)  in their [Open Textbook Initiative](https://textbooks.aimath.org/).
+7. MathLit: we propose to NLP-process, using spaCy or any other off-the-shelf system, as many of the open-source maths books recommended by the AIM (American Institute of Mathematics)  in their [Open Textbook Initiative](https://textbooks.aimath.org/) as possible.
 This is work with Andrea Ferreira and others, see:
    *  [Linear Algebra](https://github.com/andreago9/MathCorpus-LAHefferonPDF),  Hefferon
    *  [Abstract Algebra](https://github.com/andreago9/MathCorpus-AATA), Judson
    *  [Discrete Mathematics: An Open Introduction](https://github.com/vcvpaiva/DMLevin), Levin